cloudevents/spec/spec.md

   `contentType` values are defined in the event format specifications; for example, the JSON event format defines the relationship in [section 3.1](./json-format.md#31-special-handling-of-the-data-attribute).

+  For the binary mode of some of the CloudEvents transport bindings, where the "data" content is immediately mapped into the payload of the transport frame, this field is directly mapped to the respective transport or application protocol's content-type metadata property.
+Normative rules for the binary mode and the content-type metadata mapping can be found in the respective transport mapping specifications.

 * Constraints:
   * OPTIONAL
   * If present, MUST adhere to the format specified in